H.R. 4973: Fulbright Teacher’s Loan Forgiveness Act

 20 U.S.C.
 1087e on the U.S. House Office of the Law Revision Counsel

 Official U.S. Code page for 20 U.S.C.
-1087e, the statute section that contains the PSLF provision amended by the bill.
+1087e, the statute section whose subsection (m) the bill amends.

 Higher Education Act of 1965 on GovInfo